ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 - `[OWC2015](/wiki/OWC2015)`
 - `[skinning tutorial](/wiki/skinning_tutorial)`

-##### Why are we using redirects instead of paths?
+Here are some differences between redirect pathing and normal pathing:

+- If a directory change occurs, we would only need to fix `redirect.yaml` instead of hunting down links.
 - Redirects allows you to type in a short form of a folder rather than getting the entire path.
   - Which one would you use?
 (Hint: You would probably pick the second option.)
     1. `[OWC 2015](/wiki/Tournaments/OWC/2015)`
     2. `[OWC 2015](/wiki/OWC_2015)`
-- If a directory change occurs, we would only need to fix `redirect.yaml` instead of hunting down links.
 - Redirects are quicker in most situations.
   - Which one would you use?
 (Hint: You would probably pick the second option.)
     1. `[Muzukashii](/wiki/Difficulties/osu!taiko/Muzukashii)`